nstjuliana/RapidPhotoWeb/_docs/phases/phase-10-mobile-foundation.md

 ## Goal

-Establish the mobile application foundation using Expo (managed workflow), React Navigation, state management, JWT authentication flow, and API client setup.
+Establish the mobile application foundation using Expo (managed workflow), Expo Router for file-based routing, state management, JWT authentication flow, and API client setup.
 This phase creates the scaffolding for the mobile app that mirrors the web application functionality.

 ## Deliverables

-- Expo project initialized and configured
+- Expo project initialized and configured with Expo Router
-- React Navigation setup with stack and tab navigators
+- File-based routing structure using Expo Router
 - Zustand and TanStack Query configured
 - JWT authentication screens and flow
 - API client setup for backend integration
-- Basic navigation structure
+- Basic navigation structure with layouts
 - Development environment ready

 ## Prerequisites